jaylong255/aws-vpc-setup/README.md

-# aws-vpc
+# AWS VPC

-Setting up a secure virtual private cloud on amazon web services.
+Instructions on how to set up a virtual private cloud on Amazon web services.